Brandeis Study Abroad Account

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the study abroad liaison.
 Anthropology majors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.

-The liaison for Anthropology is Prof. Ellen Schattschneider.
+The liaison for Anthropology is Prof. Elizabeth Ferry.

 Receiving Credit in Anthropology